haileymeadow/MycroMaps/README.md

 ## Getting Started

-To get started with this project, clone the repository to your local machine:
+To get started with this project, clone the repository to your local machine.

 ## Prerequisites